Azure/azure-sdk-for-go/README.md

 For more information about Service Bus, check out the [Azure documentation](https://azure.microsoft.com/en-us/services/service-bus/).

-This library is a pure Golang implementation of Azure Event Hubs over AMQP.
+This library is a pure Golang implementation of Azure Service Bus over AMQP.

 ## Preview of Service Bus for Golang